Cross-receptive Focused Inference Network for Lightweight Image Super-Resolution: Introduction

-To solve the aforementioned problems, constructing lightweight SISR models has attracted more and more attention.
-Among these CNN-based lightweight models, most of them focus on efficient network architecture design, such as neural architecture search~\cite{chu2020multi}, multi-scale structure design~\cite{li2018multi,li2020mdcn}, and channel grouping strategy~\cite{ahn2018fast,wang2021lightweight}.
+To solve the problems mentioned above, constructing lightweight SISR models has attracted more and more attention.
+Among these CNN-based lightweight models, most of them focus on efficient network architecture design, such as neural architecture search~\cite{chu2020multi}, multi-scale structure design~\cite{li2018multi,li2020mdcn}, and channel grouping strategy~\cite{ahn2018fast}.
 However, convolution kernels can only extract local features, which is difficult to model the long-term dependencies of the image.
-As a complementary solution to CNN, Transformer has achieved excellent performance in many visual tasks with its powerful global modeling capability~\cite{carion2020end,liu2021swin,chen2021pre,Yu2022CVPR}.
-Recently, some Transformer-based SISR methods have been proposed~\cite{Wang2022CVPR,gao2022lightweight,chen2022activating}.
+As a complementary solution to CNN, Transformer has achieved excellent performance in many visual tasks with its powerful global modeling capability~\cite{zamir2021restormer,Yu2022CVPR}.
+Recently, some Transformer-based SISR methods have been proposed~\cite{gao2022lightweight,chen2022activating}.
 For instance, SwinIR~\cite{liang2021swinir} introduced Transformer into SISR, relying on its advantage of using a shifted window scheme to model long-term dependencies, showing the great promise of Transformer in SISR.
-ESRT~\cite{lu2021efficient} is an efficient SISR model that combine a lightweight CNN and lightweight Transformer in an end-to-end model.
+ESRT~\cite{lu2021efficient} is an efficient SISR model that combines a lightweight CNN and lightweight Transformer in an end-to-end model.
 However, most existing Transformer-based methods ignore the importance of dynamic modeling with context.
 As studied in neurology~\cite{gilbert2013top}, the morphology of neurons should change adaptively with changes in the environment.
 This adjustment mechanism has been studied in many fields.
 For example, Jia \textit{et al.}~\cite{jia2016dynamic} generated convolution kernel weights from the features extracted from another network.
 Chen \textit{et al.}~\cite{chen2020dynamic} aggregated multiple convolution kernels in parallel and based on local attention to adaptively adjust the weights.
-Lin \textit{et al.}~\cite{lin2020context} presented the context-gated convolution to incorporate context awareness into the convolutional layer.
+Lin \textit{et al.}~\cite{lin2020context} presented the context-gated convolution to incorporate contextual awareness into the convolutional layer.
+It is worth noting that each pixel in an image cannot be isolated, they should have some relationship to those pixels around it, and this relationship is referred as contextual information in the text.
+Such a designation has been widely used in image segmentation tasks~\cite{yuan2020object}.